seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 gives us some idea of the law of dependent arising.

-The insight into the basic principle of dependent arising, is in fact regarded as the arising of the 'eye of *Dhamma*'.
-About the stream-winner it is said that the dustless stainless eye of *Dhamma* has arisen in him.
-The following phrase, which sums up the significance of that *Dhamma*-eye, comes up quite often in the
+The insight into the basic principle of dependent arising, is in fact regarded as the arising of the 'eye of Dhamma'.
+About the stream-winner it is said that the dustless stainless eye of Dhamma has arisen in him.
+The following phrase, which sums up the significance of that Dhamma-eye, comes up quite often in the
 discourses:

 > *Yaṁ kiñci samudayadhammaṁ sabbaṁ taṁ nirodhadhammaṁ*.[^fn88]